andycranston/raritan-compare-roles/README.md

 ```

 Note the special syntax for the password arguments: the environment variable inside the [ and ] brackets.

+## The --skipoper optional command line argument

+The `--skipoper` (which stands for `skip` `oper`ator) will, when specified on the command line, will ignore the built-role
+called "Operator".
+The "Operator" role has the priviledge "switchOutlet" set on PDUs which have switchable outlets but is
+absent on PDUs which are not switchable.
+This will cause a difference output.
+For cases when only the roles which have been
+added by the user should be compared this option could be useful.

 ## Test coverage